List of international prime ministerial trips made by Boris Johnson

-Prime Minister Boris Johnson, September 2021.
+Prime Minister Boris Johnson arrives in New York City, September 2021.

 This is the list of international prime ministerial trips made by Boris Johnson, who served as Prime Minister of the United Kingdom from 24 July 2019 until his resignation on 6 September 2022.
 Boris Johnson made 26 trips to 18 countries during his premiership.

 Summary

 The number of visits per country where Johnson travelled are: